Department of Agriculture, Nutrition, and Human Ecology, Graduate

 Purpose and Goals

-Gradaute programs in the College of Agriculture, Food, and Natural Resources shall serve to reinforce and strengthen the land grant mission of the University by implementing programs in the agricultural, food, human and natural resource sciences that 1) highlight learning, discovery, and engagement; 2) focus on matters related to the interactive roles of individuals, families, and communities within social, economic, environmental, and global systems; and 3) anchor these actions on sound public policy, the best available science, and efficient management.
+Graduate programs in the College of Agriculture, Food, and Natural Resources shall reinforce and strengthen the University's land grant mission by implementing nutrition, dietetics, and natural resource sciences programs.
+The programs highlight learning, discovery, and student engagement, focusing on sound public policy, the best available science, and efficient management.

 Programs